apache/incubator-streampark-website/docs/flink-k8s/1-deployment.md

 ![docker register setting](/doc/image/docker_register_setting.png)

-Building a Namespace named `streamx`(other name should be set at Setting page of StreamPark) at remote Docker.The namespace is push/pull space of StreamPark Flink image and Docker Register User should own `pull`/`push`  permission of this namespace.
+Building a Namespace named `streampark`(other name should be set at Setting page of StreamPark) at remote Docker.The namespace is push/pull space of StreamPark Flink image and Docker Register User should own `pull`/`push`  permission of this namespace.

 ```shell